24-hour emergency room in Anchorage, Alaska

-Alaska Regional Hospital is known for fast, high-quality skills you can count on for emergency care.
-The emergency room at Alaska Regional is open 24/7 and has a compassionate staff of board-certified emergency medicine physicians, nurses and technicians.
-Our goal is to quickly assess symptoms, diagnose illnesses and administer our recommended treatments.
+Alaska Regional Hospital is known for its high-quality emergency care.
+Our emergency room (ER) is open 24/7 and has a compassionate staff of board-certified emergency medicine physicians, emergency care-trained nurses and support staff.
+Our goal is to quickly assess symptoms, diagnose illnesses, begin recommended treatments and admit patients for a higher level of care as needed.

-- Certified in stroke screening by The National Institute of Health
+- Stroke screenings certified by The National Institute of Health

 Pediatric emergency care